brianwcook/tejedor/README.md

 - Consider using HTTPS for the proxy in production environments
 - The private PyPI URL should be kept secure and not exposed publicly

+### Binary Wheel Protection

+One of the key security features of this proxy is its protection against compromised binary wheels:

+- **Private Repository Binary Wheels**: Binary wheels (`.whl` files) are only served from your private PyPI repository, ensuring you have full control over the build process and can verify the integrity of compiled packages
+- **Public PyPI Source Distributions Only**: From public PyPI, only source distributions (`.tar.gz` files) are allowed, which must be compiled locally during installation
+- **Compromise Prevention**: This approach prevents users from installing potentially compromised pre-compiled binaries from public sources, as all binary wheels come from your trusted private repository
+- **Build Transparency**: By requiring local compilation of public packages, users can inspect the source code and build process, providing transparency and reducing the attack surface

+This security model ensures that your users are protected from supply chain attacks while still maintaining access to the vast ecosystem of Python packages available on public PyPI.

 ## Contributing

 1. Fork the repository